-They awoke to a shock of thunder that vibrated the cottage.
-Going to the door, Joel listened a moment to assure himself it was only thunder and not a person with ill intent.
-Satisfied, he opened the door to a dark day but just a sprinkle of rain.
-He dressed in his now dry clothes.
+They awoke to a shock of thunder that shook the cottage.
+Going to the door, Joel opened it to a dark day but just a sprinkle of rain.
 “I’m going to check the underbrush and the lean-to.”

-“I’m going with you,” said Noella scrambling to get her cloak before Joel went out alone.
+“I’m going with you,” said Noella scrambling to get her cloak before he went out alone.

 He was about to say there was no need when he saw the resolve on her face and shrugged.
 He grabbed his stick.
-When they got to the side yard, Joel looked around.
-“I think I was about here when I saw the glint.
+When they got to the underbrush, he said, “I think I was about here when I saw the glint.
 No, I was more this way.”
 He moved closer to the pump.
 Nothing showed itself in the gray light.
 He shook his head and started towards the lean-to.

 His hand came off the iron ring as he jumped at the noise.
-Wheeling around, he angrily asked, “Why are you shouting?”
+“Why are you shouting?”

 “Look,” said Noella, pointing to the ground to the side of the lean-to’s door.
 There, barely visible was a rusted chain, one that was made to be attached to a trap.

 Joel crouched down and inspected it.
 The final ring was rusted through, but that it had linked to a longer chain was obvious.
 He followed the links back to a stake firmly stuck in the ground.
 He rose and backed up to stand quietly by Noella.
 Neither broke the silence.
 Finally, he asked, “How did the trap get over there and unsprung?”

 “That’s the part I don’t like,” said Noella frowning worriedly.
 “Maybe it was so rusted that it stayed open when it was pushed by an animal or something,” she finished lamely.
 Joel gave her a disgusted look to which she shrugged.
 “I say we leave the lean-to be.
 It’s distracting us from our purpose.”